MicroWebStacks/astro-big-doc/README.md

   - current page depth always open
   - all level items or nothing
   - depth slider or depth selector
-  - store nav menu width / prevent reset on same page reload
+  - Issue: Menu height transition MUI example is working
-  - Menu height transition MUI example is working
+  - (optional) store nav menu width / prevent reset on same page reload

 ## Hints
 - menu config allows index pages but do not use them to keep consistent nav menu of folders/items